Airat Ichmouratov: 'Fate' motif: a rising seventh (A – C – G♯)

 In his interview with Keith Horner, while working on his first Chandos recording of the tone poem "Letter from an Unknown Woman," the composer mentions about the 'Fate' motif characterized by a rising seventh (A – C – G♯).
 This motif is a recurring musical figure that carries profound thematic significance in his compositions.
 The motif originated from the leap of a seventh in the English horn solo of the last movement of Shostakovich's Fourth Symphony.
-Ichmouratov has subtly modified this motif, introducing a minor third instead of a perfect fourth within the major seventh, marking its evolution and integration into various works such as the Three Viola Romances Op.22 (2009), String Quartet No. 4 Op.35 (2013), Cello Concerto No. 2 Op.57 (2018), Concerto Grosso N2 Op.60 (2018), tone poems for Strings like “Letter from an Unknown Woman” Op.56 (2017) and “The Ninth Wave” Op.61 (2019), Concerto for Violin and Cello Op.66 (2020), Flute Concerto Op.64 (2020), and the Opera “The Man Who Laughs" Op.75 (2023).
+Ichmouratov adapted the motif by introducing a minor third in place of a perfect fourth within the major seventh.
+The motif appears in numerous works, including Three Viola Romances Op.22 (2009), String Quartet No. 4 Op.35 (2013), Cello Concerto No. 2 Op.57 (2018), Concerto Grosso N2 Op.60 (2018), tone poems for Strings like “Letter from an Unknown Woman” Op.56 (2017) and “The Ninth Wave” Op.61 (2019), Concerto for Violin and Cello Op.66 (2020), Flute Concerto Op.64 (2020), and the Opera “The Man Who Laughs" Op.75 (2023).

-This motif, often associated with themes of destiny and persistence, takes on diverse expressions in his music, ranging from poignant moments to forceful dissonance.
-Its recurrent presence in multiple compositions underscores Ichmouratov's artistic exploration and thematic coherence across his extensive body of work.
+This motif, frequently connected with destiny and perseverance, appears throughout Ichmouratov’s music, both in tender and in strong, dissonant moments.

 Tribute to Quebec

 On 21 October 2020, Ichmouratov received Charles Biddle Prize.
-The Charles-Biddle Prize highlights the exceptional contribution of people who have immigrated to Quebec and whose personal or professional commitment contributes to the cultural and artistic development of Quebec.
+The Charles-Biddle Prize recognizes the outstanding contributions of immigrants to Quebec whose personal or professional commitment contributes to the cultural and artistic development of Quebec.

 Several of Ichmouratov's compositions draw inspiration from the history and folk traditions of the province of Quebec, where the composer has been residing since 1998.
 The Overture "Cosmopolitan City" op.29 was commissioned by Yannick Nézet-Séguin and premiered under composer's baton with l’Orchestre Métropolitain on 12 January 2012 in Montreal.
-Overture constitutes a celebration of the cosmopolitan nature of the city of Montreal.
-Quebec folk elements in the music can be observed, as well as fragments of Armenian, Russian, Jewish, and a traditional Tatar melody, Ichmouratov's cultural origin.
+Overture celebrates the cosmopolitan character of Montreal, incorporating Quebec folk elements alongside Armenian, Russian, Jewish, and a traditional Tatar melodies, reflecting the composer’s cultural heritage.
 In 2020, a Quebec folk-inspired segment of the Overture was featured during the opening ceremony of "The National Day of Quebec" performed by Yannick Nézet-Séguin and L'Orchestre Métropolitain.
 Additionally, in August 2022, the same orchestra presented the Overture at the base of Mont Royal in Montreal, captivating an audience of 50,000 spectators.